By Mario Pisa

 On the other hand, the Zipline library is undoubtedly a powerful tool for backtesting, but it does not allow us to easily switch to real-time, so there is a parallel development of the library with this capability ie. http://www.zipline-live.io/

-Finally, we can exploit the capabilities of this library without the need to install it in our machine with the Blueshift and Quantopian cloud platforms that have several markets ready to use in real time.
+Finally, we can exploit the capabilities of this library without the need to install it in our machine with the Blueshift platform that has several markets ready to use in real time.

 Disclaimer: All data and information provided in this article are for informational purposes only.
 QuantInsti® makes no representations as to accuracy, completeness, currentness, suitability, or validity of any information in this article and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
 All information is provided on an as-is basis.